 Florence I. Mahoney & Dorothea W. Barthel

 The two primary version of the Barthel Index – the 10-item and the 15-item – both received high mark reliability ratings.
 0.89 test-retest reliability and 0.95 internal reliability were calculated for the 15-item version by Granger (1979) with higher numbers obtained by Shinar (1987).
 The 10-item has an alpha internal consistency coefficient of 0.87 to 0.92 reported by Shah.
-Correlated with a motor ability index, the Barthel Index was given a .73 to .77 rating.
-The Barthel Index was agreed to be a reliable instrument in foreseeing mortality and easy to use.
+Researchers correlated the Barthel Index with a motor ability index, giving it a rating of .73 to .77.Researchers agreed that the Barthel Index is a reliable instrument for predicting mortality and is easy to use.

 Obtaining the Barthel Index